Heroin Addiction Treatment

 - Possession of paraphernalia for heroin use (needles, burned silver spoons, missing shoelaces and straws with burn marks)

 - Drop in performance at school and/or work

 - Changes in physical appearance (weight loss, needle marks, lack of hygiene)

 The severity will depend on the person and how much tolerance and dependence they’ve developed with heroin.

 What is the Treatment for Heroin Addiction and What Does That Look Like at PRC?

 Withdrawing from heroin takes a toll both physically and emotionally, so much so that it’s important to detox under the proper guidance.
 Heroin treatment involves a long-term plan that includes medication in order to prevent symptoms of withdrawal, therapy, support groups and inpatient/residential care to prevent relapse.

-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from heroin addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from heroin addiction.
 Our services include Residential Treatment, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 The Phoenix Difference constitutes a carefully tailored program and recovery experience defined by research.
 Every effort is directed at supporting outcomes that prepare patients and their families with both the knowledge and applied behaviors to manage mental health disorders and to reclaim a meaningful life.